 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-Everyone knows how expensive it is to live in New York City.
-It’s one of the most expensive cities to live in America and the entire world.
-So anyone that’s living there needs to try to take advantage of every tax break or exemption that they can.
+Everyone knows how expensive living in New York City and New York State is.
+It’s one of the most expensive cities in America and worldwide.
+So, anyone living there must take advantage of every tax break or exemption.
 One such tax break is the NYC Senior Citizen Homeowners’ Exemption (“SCHE”).
-In this guide, we’ll go over everything you need to know about the SCHE.
-For instance, whether you’re a senior citizen yourself, you want to help out the senior citizens in your life, or you want to know as much as you can about the tax laws in NYC, this is the perfect article for you.
-In this guide, we’ll look at what the NYC Senior Citizen Homeowners’ Exemption is.
+Therefore, we’ll review everything you need about SCHE in this guide.
+For instance, this is the perfect article for you whether you’re a senior citizen, want to help out the senior citizens in your life, or want to know as much as possible about the tax laws in NYC.
+This guide will examine the NYC Senior Citizen Homeowners’ Exemption.
 Who’s eligible for the NYC Department of Finance Senior Citizen Homeowner Exemption?

 First, as the name suggests, the New York City Senior Citizen Homeowners’ Exemption is a tax break designed for senior citizen homeowners.
-More specifically, it’s a tax break that helps out senior citizens who own a one-, two-, or three-family home in NYC.
+More specifically, it helps out older citizens who own a one-, two-, or three-family home in NYC.

-At its core, the SCHE offers senior citizen homeowners a potential reduction of between 5% and 50% of the property tax on the home(s) in which they own.
-In NYC, getting a tax break of up to 50% of your property value can be a substantial amount.
-But not everyone qualifies.
+Therefore, at its core, the SCHE offers older citizen homeowners a potential reduction of 5% and 50% of the property tax on their home(s).
+In NYC, getting a tax break of up to 50% of your property value can be substantial.
+However, not everyone qualifies.

-The Senior Citizen Homeowners’ Exemption (SCHE) allows seniors (age 65 or older) with an annual income of $58,399 or less to reduce the property tax bill on their primary residence in NYC.
-This is accomplished by reducing the taxable assessed value of a qualifying senior’s home by up to 50%.So let’s take a look at the eligibility requirements of the SCHE so you know if you can take advantage of this or not.
+The Senior Citizen Homeowners’ Exemption allows seniors (age 65 or older) with an annual income of $58,399 or less to reduce the property tax bill on their primary residence in NYC.
+This is accomplished by reducing the taxable assessed value of a qualifying senior’s home by up to 50%.Let’s examine the eligibility requirements for this exemption to determine whether you can take advantage of it.

-First, taxes are one of the most confusing times of the year for just about everyone who pays taxes in this country.
-All the different forms coming in through the mail and e-mail.
-Then, various streams of income that you need to keep track of.
+First, taxes are one of the most confusing times for just about everyone who pays taxes in this country.
+All the different forms are sent through mail and e-mail.
+Then, there are various streams of income that you need to keep track of.

 Do you owe money, or will you be getting a refund?
 Which tax breaks or exemptions do you qualify for?

-When you’re talking about the Senior Citizen Homeowners’ Exemption, you’re talking about potentially saving a lot of money.
-So even though it can
+When discussing the Senior Citizen Homeowners’ Exemption, you discuss potentially saving money.

-be stressful to keep track, it’s essential to use every break you can have.
-Thankfully, to make this easier, New York City makes the SCHE reduction reasonably simple to estimate.
+Even though keeping track can be stressful, it’s essential to use every break.
+Thankfully, New York City makes the SCHE reduction reasonably simple to estimate.

-So you must nail down your total income and take all the deductions on your income that you’re able to as well.
-Ensuring you take advantage of everything you can means a big difference financially speaking when tax time comes around.
+Ensuring you take advantage of everything you can means a big difference, financially speaking, when tax time comes around.

-As a quick note to drive this point home, if you barely qualify for the SCHE with an income of $58,000, you’ll get to reduce your property tax bill by 5%.
-However, if you’re able to write off $8,000 of income and bring your combined income down to $50,000, you’ll be able to reduce that property tax year by a whopping 50%.
+As a quick note to drive this point home, if you barely qualify for the exemption with an income of $58,000, you’ll get to reduce your property tax bill by 5%.
+However, if you can write off $8,000 of income and bring your combined income down to $50,000, you can reduce that property tax year by a whopping 50%.
 So that’s how quickly this tax break scales.

 Income Range – Tax rate | SCHE property tax exemption by |